XRBench: An Extended Reality (XR) Machine Learning Benchmark Suite for the Metaverse: Problem Formulation

-We define the real-time requirement score $RtScore(t, T_{DL})$ in~\autoref{def:realtime_score_appendix}, where $t$ indicates the latency of the corresponding inference after the request.
-The score function can also be viewed as a modified Sigmoid function with shifting and scaling.
-A benefit of using $RtScore$ is that we can tune the constant $k$ depending on the deadline sensitivity. ~\autoref{fig:RealtimeScoreFunc} shows the change of the $RtScore$ based on the k value, and we can observe small $k$ values makes the function more sensitive around the deadline.
-We define k values based on the usage scenario and model in the benchmark suite.
+The RT score function can also be viewed as a modified Sigmoid function with shifting and scaling.
+A benefit of using $RtScore$ is that we can tune the constant $k$ depending on the deadline sensitivity. ~\autoref{fig:RealtimeScoreFunc} shows the change of the $RtScore$ based on the k value, and we can observe large $k$ values makes the function more sensitive around the deadline.
+We set 15 as the default value of $k$ and utilize it in our evaluation.

 \insertFigure{RealtimeScoreFunc}{An example real-time score function over different values of the parameter $k$ whose range is $[0,\infty)$.
-We assume the time window between the inference request time and deadline to be 1 ms in this example for simplicity.
+We assume the time window between the inference request time and deadline to be 1 s in this example for simplicity.
 If k is 0, the score is completely not relevant to the deadline (i.e., no sensitivity on deadline).
 If k is $\infty$, the score function becomes a piece-wise function that flips the score from 1 to 0 at the deadline.}